Only-Up-Offical/olist-ecommerce-sales-analysis/README.md

 # E-Commerce Sales & Logistics Analysis

-A business-focused SQL and dashboard project analyzing sales performance, delivery efficiency, and customer satisfaction using the Olist Brazilian e-commerce dataset.
+A SQL-driven business analytics project exploring how product mix, delivery performance, and customer experience shape e-commerce performance in Brazil.

-## Project Overview
+## Overview
-This project explores how e-commerce performance is shaped by product mix, regional logistics, and customer experience.
-The analysis answers three practical business questions:
+This project analyzes the Olist Brazilian e-commerce dataset to answer three practical business questions:

-- Which product categories generate the most revenue?
+- Which categories generate the most revenue?
-- Which states have the biggest fulfillment and freight challenges?
+- Which regions struggle most with fulfillment and shipping costs?
-- At what delivery delay threshold does customer satisfaction noticeably drop?
+- How do delivery delays affect customer satisfaction and review scores?

-By combining PostgreSQL analysis with an executive Excel dashboard, this project turns raw transaction data into business insight.
+Using PostgreSQL for analysis and Excel for executive reporting, the project turns raw transactional data into actionable business insights.

 ## Why this project matters
-E-commerce companies do not win only by selling more products.
-They win by balancing:
+E-commerce success depends on more than just sales volume.
+It depends on balancing:

-- profitable categories
+- profitable product categories
-- efficient delivery operations
+- efficient logistics and delivery
-- customer trust and satisfaction
+- strong customer experience

-This project shows how those factors connect in a real-world retail environment.
+This project demonstrates how a data analyst can connect operational metrics to business decisions.

-## Key Findings
+## Key Results
-- Revenue is concentrated in a small set of high-performing product categories.
+- Revenue is concentrated in a small number of high-performing categories.
-- Delivery performance varies significantly by state, with large gaps in lead time and freight cost.
+- Some states generate major revenue but also show significantly longer delivery times and higher freight costs.
-- Long delays strongly correlate with lower review scores, especially after the 4–7 day delay range.
+- Delivery delays sharply reduce review scores, especially beyond a moderate delay threshold.
-- The project highlights a clear customer experience risk threshold where delays begin to damage satisfaction materially.
+- The analysis identifies a clear customer experience risk point where delays begin to damage satisfaction materially.

+## Skills Demonstrated
+- SQL querying and data aggregation
+- Business analysis and KPI interpretation
+- Data cleaning and transformation
+- Performance and logistics analysis
+- Dashboard storytelling and executive reporting

 ## Tech Stack
-- PostgreSQL for data cleaning and aggregation
+- PostgreSQL
-- SQL queries for category, logistics, and review analysis
+- SQL
-- Microsoft Excel for executive dashboard reporting
+- Microsoft Excel
 - Olist public Brazilian e-commerce dataset

 ## Repository Structure